Quality statement 2: Nutritional information at the point of choosing food and drink options

 Children and young people (and their parents or carers) selecting meals in catering facilities in local authority and NHS venues have information on the nutritional content of meals to help them choose.

-Obesity: working with local communities (2012) NICE guideline PH42, recommendation 9
+Obesity: working with local communities.
+NICE guideline PH42 (2012), recommendation 9

-Preventing type 2 diabetes: population and community-level interventions (2011) NICE guideline PH35, recommendation 8
+Type 2 diabetes prevention: population and community-level interventions.
+NICE guideline PH35 (2011), recommendation 8

 This includes details on the calorie content of meals as well as information on the fat, saturated fat, salt and sugar content.
 If the nutritional value of recipes is not known, ingredients should be listed and cooking methods described.
-[Adapted from expert consensus and NICE guideline PH35, recommendation 8]
+[Adapted from expert consensus and NICE's guideline on type 2 diabetes prevention, recommendation 8]

 Information needs to be available in a variety of languages and formats to ensure that it is accessible to people of all ages and meets the needs of the community.
 Nutritional information should be available in a variety of formats appropriate to the target audience.
 The format of this information should be suitable for children and young people with sensory impairment.